The Geometry of Learning to Avoid Interventions: Directions of Policy Improvement

-The previous section proposed to formulate intervention learning as a fine-tuning problem.
-In this section, we show that this formulation allows us to describe intervention strategies that will provably result in policy improvement.
+Sec.~\ref{sec:residual-fine-tuning} shows that the intervention objective $J_\textrm{INT}$ is equivalent to applying Residual Q-Learning \citep{rql_li_2023} to $\pi_0$ with residual reward $-\phi$.
+This connection allows us to consider choices for $\phi$ that will bring the policy closer to the expert policy $\pi_E$.
 We provide two different characterizations of such provable intervention strategies.
 In the first, interventions occur when the robot prefers an action that the expert does not.
 In the second, interventions occur when the robot reaches a state that the expert does not.
 These characterizations align with how we would intuitively expect an expert to behave.